-The Phase 2 cumulative net load criteria of the Tri + PCB mass removed during the dredging season is 2 percent at the first far-field water monitoring station (located at the Stillwater Station) and 1 percent as monitored at the Waterford Station.
+The Phase 2 cumulative net load criteria of the Tri + PCB mass removed during the dredging season is 2 percent at the first far-field water monitoring station (located at the Schuylerville [Lock 5]/Stillwater Station) and 1 percent as monitored at the Waterford Station.
 Tri + is the common term that refers to the heavier fraction of PCBs.
-If river flows are elevated, the load criteria will adjust to 3 percent at the Stillwater Station and 2 percent at the Waterford Station.
+If river flows are elevated, the load criteria will adjust to 3 percent at the Schuylerville [Lock 5]/Stillwater Station and 2 percent at the Waterford Station.
 The Phase 2 load criteria were adjusted to take into account upstream river flows based on Peer Review Panel recommendations as well as knowledge gained during Phase 1.

-Phase 2 Year 3 dredging operations began on April 29, 2013.
-The following table (Table 1) indicates that the PCB mass load was in compliance with pre-established load criteria at the Stillwater and Waterford monitoring stations.
+The sixth and final season of dredging has been completed.
+Backfilling of previously dredged areas with clean material will extend into November 2015.
+The following table (Table 1) indicates that the PCB mass load is in compliance with pre-established load criteria at the Schuylerville (Lock 5)/Stillwater and Waterford monitoring stations.

 |Waterford Far-Field Station||In-Compliance|